btdtools/btd/README.md

 Almost all configuration is done via the config file.
 The program looks for a config file in `$XDG_CONFIG_HOME/btd/config` and in all the components of `$XDG_CONFIG_DIRS/btd/config`.
-The config can also be manually specified by using the `-c FILE` command line directive.
+The config can also be manually specified by using the command line argument.

 An example configuration file with all the values is included as `config.example`.

 #### Data storage
-The program stores an `sqlite` database containing the metadata and an optional file system storing the attached documents in a directory.
+The program stores an [sqlite][sqlite] database containing the metadata and an optional file system storing the attached documents in a directory.
 The program checks whether the directory `$XDG_DATA_HOME/btd` or one of the components of `$XDG_DATA_DIRS/btd` exists and will store the data in the corresponding match.
 When no data directory exists `btd` will store the data in `$XDG_DATA_HOME/btd`.